hscottvo/UCR-CS236-Project/README.md

 ### Project Setup

-Simply clone this repository and cd into it.
-You will see `data/`, which will be where you put your data files.
-You will also see `src/`, where your notebooks will be.
+Clone this repository and cd into it.
+You will see `<framework>/data/`, which will be where you put your data files.
+You will also see `spark/src/` and `hadoop/CS236_project`, where your notebooks will be.

 ### Getting Data